yuanba/Traffic-Prediction-Survey/public datasets/README.md

 ## A summary of open source datasets

 We collect the most wildly used datasets in traffic prediction domain, and sort them according to the traffic prediction task.
-Besides giving task name and dataset name, we also provide sample reference (where the dataset is be used), open source link, and other useful information about this dataset.
+Besides giving task name and dataset name, we also provide sample reference (where the dataset is be used), open source link, and other useful information about these datasets.

 |             Task             |  Dataset Name   |         Sample Reference         |                             Link                             | Time interval |      Prediction window       |               Duration               |                         Description                          |
 | :--------------------------: | :-------------: | :------------------------------: | :----------------------------------------------------------: | :-----------: | :--------------------------: | :----------------------------------: | :----------------------------------------------------------: |